rchupco/Resultive-Model-v2/README.md

 - `clarity_gradient_H0.png`: Clarity vs. redshift curve demonstrating Hubble constant perception drift
 - `scripts/`: Python files used to generate the plots above

+## Scripts

+These Python scripts were used to generate the plots included:
+- `scripts/E_field_model.py`: Periodic energy output based on magnetic field resonance
+- `scripts/H0_clarity_gradient.py`: Visualization of clarity decay across redshift

+Note: These scripts may require minor tweaks depending on your Python version and installed packages (numpy, matplotlib).

 ## License

 Use freely.
 Credit the framework if derivative work is produced.
 No warranties, no gatekeeping.